Symmetric mutations algebras in the context of sub-cluster algebras: Introduction

 All the proofs are written using the valued quivers version of the definition of skew-summarizable matrices mutation, see Definition 2.2 and Remarks 2.3.

 The paper is organized as follows: In the second section we provide a brief introduction to valued quivers and their rooted cluster algebras.
-The third section contains an introduction to symmetric cluster subalgebra and a statement that characterizes mutations classes based on their weights, Lemma 3.11.
+The third section contains an introduction to symmetric mutation subalgebra and a statement that characterizes mutations classes based on their weights and the shape of the initial quiver, Lemma 3.11.
 In the same section we also prove Theorem 3.19 which provides an answer for Question 1.1 by giving a classification for quivers which all their cluster variables are symmetric.
 Finally we provide a statement that gives some elementary properties about the structure of symmetric mutation subalgebras.

 Throughout the paper, $K$ is a field of zero characteristic and the notation $[1, k]$ stands for the set $\{1,\ldots, k\}$.
 All quivers are valued quivers and all cluster algebras are rooted.
 The filed of rational functions in $n$ independent indeterminists over $K$ is given by $\mathcal{F}$.